SergeyAkh/FlashCardGame_App/README.md

-This is the game that might help to memorize you foreign language words by asking you to write a translation on your native language or the other way around.
+This is the game that might help you memorize foreign language words by asking you to write translation on your native language or the other way around.
-The idea was to help me with new word durig my studing new language.
-I
+The idea was to help me with learning new language.
+There is and advantage of program.
+It shows up the word based on statistics of combined fiature: count of apperanse of each word and count of your right answers.
+As less thise value than more likely word apperes.
+There is however disadvantage of this program.
+You have to create your own dictionary in Google Sheets in order to program works.
+There were implemented tiatures such as adding new word in the and of the dictionary, and edit current word if you find an error.
+If you don't know the word you can use hint field, that shows you translation letter by letter.
 ![Screenshot_20240112-184744_Flash Card Game](https://github.com/SergeyAkh/FlashCardGame_App/assets/57836225/3759d724-102b-4915-ba80-440c1f99f083)